MA3STR0/kimsufi-crawler/README.md

   - `pushbullet_apikey`: your Pushbullet API key, notification sent to all devices.

 - Crawler runs on Python 2.7+ and Tornado framework 4.0+.
 Assuming that you already have Python/pip, just get Tornado and the notifier dependencies with `sudo pip install -r requirements.txt`.
 You can also set up virtualenv if you like.
+- Run with `python crawler.py`.
+If no error messages come, you're ready.
-- If your pip install command does not complete due to xmpppy being on pre-release version (eg. 0.5.0rc1) use: `sudo pip install --pre -r requirements.txt`
+- (optional) If your pip install command fails due to xmpppy being on pre-release version (eg. 0.5.0rc1) use: `sudo pip install --pre -r requirements.txt`
-- Run with `python crawler.py`
+- (optional) In case of problems with easygui installation on Ubuntu, you can get it also with `sudo apt-get install python-easygui`
-- It's a good idea to register an account on Kimsufi/OVH in advance; just pick any available server on www.kimsufi.com and sign up without paying.
+- (optional) It's a good idea to register an account on Kimsufi/OVH in advance; just pick any available server on www.kimsufi.com and sign up without paying.
 This way later you will only need to log in and enter payment details, which saves a lot of time.
-- Get and enjoy awesome cheap servers!

 **Config check**